11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 2. Next, gently tuck your chin in towards your chest, as though you are trying to make a double chin.

-It is important to take care of the shoulder muscles when correcting bad forward head posture, as tightness in these muscles can reinforce the problem.
 The anterior capsule and the muscles on the front of the shoulder are commonly affected and need to be stretched.
-My favorite exercise for stretching these structures is very easy to perform.
+My favourite exercise for stretching these structures is very easy to perform.

 1. For this exercise, simply find a corner in your house and stand at a distance of one hand facing the corner.